 The S-100 framework is based on the ISO 19100 series of geographic standards.
 The terms and definitions provided here are used to standardize the nomenclature found within that framework, whenever possible.
 They are taken from the references cited in Clause 1.2, modifications were made when necessary.

+becoming non-navigable area

 coordinate

 one of a sequence of n numbers designating the position of a point in n-dimensional space